syncfusion-content/javascript-docs/js/TreeMap/TreeMap-Elements.md

 ### Interactive Legend

 The legends can be made interactive with an arrow mark indicating the exact range color in the legend when the mouse hovers over the corresponding treemap items.
-You can enable this option by setting [`mode`](../api/ejtreemap#members:legendsettings-mode) property in [`legendSettings`](../api/ejtreemap#members:legendsettings) value as “interactive” and default value of `mode`(../api/ejtreemap#members:legendsettings-mode) property is “default” to enable the normal legend.
+You can enable this option by setting [`mode`](../api/ejtreemap#members:legendsettings-mode) property in [`legend settings`](../api/ejtreemap#members:legendsettings) value as “interactive” and default value of [`mode`](../api/ejtreemap#members:legendsettings-mode) property is “default” to enable the normal legend.

 #### Title for Interactive Legend

-You can provide the title for interactive legend by using [`title`](../api/ejtreemap#members:legendsettings-title) property in [`legendSettings`](../api/ejtreemap#members:legendsettings).
+You can provide the title for interactive legend by using [`title`](../api/ejtreemap#members:legendsettings-title) property in [`legend settings`](../api/ejtreemap#members:legendsettings).

 #### Label for Interactive Legend

-You can provide the left and right labels to interactive legend by using [`leftLabel`](../api/ejtreemap#members:legendsettings-leftlabel) and [`rightLabel`](../api/ejtreemap#members:legendsettings-rightlabel) properties in [`legendSettings`](../api/ejtreemap#members:legendsettings).
+You can provide the left and right labels to interactive legend by using [`leftLabel`](../api/ejtreemap#members:legendsettings-leftlabel) and [`rightLabel`](../api/ejtreemap#members:legendsettings-rightlabel) properties in [`legend settings`](../api/ejtreemap#members:legendsettings).

 {% highlight js %}